sbischoff-ai/pygase/docs/api/pygase.connection.md

 *Package*: the package from which the datagram has been created using `to_datagram()`

 #### Raises
- - **ProtocolIDMismatchError**: if the first four bytes don't match the Pygase protocol ID
+ - **ProtocolIDMismatchError**: if the first four bytes don't match the PyGaSe protocol ID

 ## ClientPackage
 ```python